Frequently Asked Questions for Freshman Students

 - During the summer, students who arrive early or need to stay after orientation has ended are eligible to stay in the University's Summer Visitor Housing (at the cost of the student) and can be arranged by calling 970-351-4070 or online.
 If you prefer to stay off campus or are coming to a session during the school year, we provide many hotel options for you.

-- There is a special orientation date just for you!
-Many out of state students find it difficult to come to campus multiple times before fall semester.
+- If it’s possible, we encourage out-of-state students to attend the June or July orientation sessions.
+We understand many out of state students find it difficult to come to campus multiple times before fall semester.
 For this reason, we offer an orientation session right before classes begin.

 - Do I need to purchase a parking permit before arriving at Orientation?

 - No. Parking is free during your Orientation session at the University Center (between 10th and 11th Avenue on 20th Street) in either the north or south lots.
-There is no need to park anywhere else during Orientation, but if you wish to park somewhere else, you will need to buy a day pass from one of the daily parking dispensers or from Parking Services in Gray Hall.
+There is no need to park anywhere else during Orientation, but if you wish to park somewhere else, you will need to buy a day pass from one of the daily parking dispensers.

 - During Orientation, will I be able to see the room I am assigned to in the fall?